hongleizhang/RSPapers/README.md

 ## Surveys

-* Arpita et al. **Exploring the Impact of Large Language Models on Recommender Systems: An Extensive Review** ArXiv, 2024.

 * Burke et al. **Hybrid Recommender Systems: Survey and Experiments.** USER MODEL USER-ADAP, 2002.

 * Adomavicius et al. **Toward the next generation of recommender systems: A survey of the state-of-the-art and possible extensions.** IEEE TKDE, 2005.